harness/harness/doc/setup/bitbucket.md

 ## Bitbucket settings

-This section lists all environment variables options used to configure Bitbucket.
+This section lists all environment variables used to configure Bitbucket.

 * `BITBUCKET_KEY` oauth client id for registered application
 * `BITBUCKET_SECRET` oauth client secret for registered application